oluijks/luba.blog/src/content/blog/programming/0008-new-side-project-called-rapinsel.md

 My new idea is about the same like the Golang starter but with a different tech stack: Rust for the backend (REST Api: Rapinsel) and SvelteKit for the frontend (Spleen).
 Perhaps you already guessed it: it's another writing app.
 But more on that later.

 I've been planning to learn Rust for a long time and this project is a nice motivation to actually make my hands dirty, the same goes for Svelte.
 I've been playing with SvelteKit for a few months now and I feel confidant I can make something cool with this awesome framework.
+I will also use Postgres to store the data using Docker.

 I'll make an seperate blog section where you can read all about the progress and I will take you with me on this little journey.